Discover the charm of burlap Christmas signs—festive flair with rustic allure. Elevate your holiday decor effortlessly.

 I absolutely love, love, loveeee Fusion Mineral Paint, but please feel free to use any paint you have on hand.
 I only used one coat on my blocks, but use your own color/thickness preferences for the number of paint coats you use.

-Your paint might need some time to dry (depending on the amount of layers you used) so now is the perfect time to download the FREE Christmas templates for this project from my resource library above (aka. freebies galore!!).
+2. Your paint might need some time to dry (depending on the number of layers you used) so now is the perfect time to download the templated below for this project from my resource library above (aka. freebies galore!!).

 3. Using your Silhouette CAMEO, Cricut, or whatever you prefer, go ahead and cut out the templates using your vinyl and mat.